 4. Investment in classroom technology doesn’t equal better academic outcomes.
 Of the schools profiled in this book, there was little or no technology available in the classrooms.
 Many of the most successful education systems don’t even allow students to use a calculator in class.

 8. No education system is perfect, but they are dynamic and can change quickly.
-Ripley writes “Everywhere I went, in every country, people complained about their education system”.
+Ripley writes, “Everywhere I went, in every country, people complained about their education system.”
 She says this is a universal truth.
-Of the three countries examined in this book, there are lessons that can be taken from all of them about changes that can be made.
-One of the big lessons is that it’s possible to make radical changes to education systems that will improve student outcomes in a relatively short period of time.
-Poland is a great example of this.
+Of the three countries examined in this book, some lessons can be taken from all of them about changes that can be made.
+One of the big lessons is that it’s possible to make radical changes to education systems that will improve student outcomes in a relatively short period.
+Poland is an excellent example of this.
 Despite high rates of crime and poverty, the government rolled out dramatic education reforms in 1999.
 The PISA tests were able to show the test scores from the old education system in Poland in 2000, and then after the reforms were in place in 2003.
-In only three years, the PISA scores went up dramatically for the Polish students, to the point that they were able to catch up to all of developed countries in the world, and surpass the U.S. within a few years.
+In only three years, the PISA scores went up dramatically for the Polish students, to the point that they were able to catch up to all of the developed countries in the world and surpass the U.S. within a few years.

-10. There is more than one way to become an education super power.
-Finland, Poland and Korea all have very different systems.
-Finland’s system appears to be the ideal, with the key being the highly trained, and carefully selected, teachers.
-Poland’s system has some great lessons on how to make dramatic changes to education quickly.
-Korea’s system, despite its amazing PISA scores, is probably not the one that other countries should be aiming to emulate.
+10. There is more than one way to become an education superpower.
+Finland, Poland, and Korea all have very different systems.
+Finland’s approach appears to be ideal, with the key being the highly trained and carefully selected teachers.
+Poland’s approach has some great lessons on how to make dramatic changes to education quickly.
+Korea’s system, despite its exceptional PISA scores, is probably not the one that other countries should be aiming to emulate.
 Ripley goes into great detail about what a typical Korean student’s day is like, and it seems pretty horrible.
-Kids attend a regular school for lessons, but after school, when most American students would head home, many Korean students stay until about 9 p.m., and clean the school, study, take extra exam prep classes and watch online test prep videos.
-After they leave the school, they go to private tutors until 11 p.m.
-These kids are basically living in the classrooms up to 12 hours a day, and they do nothing but study.
+Kids attend a regular school for lessons, but after school, when most American students would head home, many Korean students stay until about 9 p.m. and clean the school, study, take extra exam prep classes and watch online test prep videos.
+After they leave school, they go to private tutors until 11 p.m.
+These kids are living in the classrooms for up to 12 hours a day, and they do nothing but study.
 Even the Minister of Education in Korea doesn’t think the Korean system is deserving of all the praise it’s getting from other countries.

 ***The appendix of the book includes advice for on what to look for when choosing a school: